saltstack/salt/doc/topics/eauth/index.rst

 .. note:: The PAM module does not allow authenticating as ``root``.

+.. note:: state.sls and state.highstate will return "Failed to authenticate!" if the request timeout is reached.
+Use -t flag to increase the timeout

 To allow access to :ref:`wheel modules <all-salt.wheel>` or :ref:`runner
 modules <all-salt.runners>` the following ``@`` syntax must be used: